urbanekpj/edumeet/docs/SCALING_AND_HARDWARE.md

 * MM scales by threads so more cores are better
 * 8GB RAM is enough
 * Disk space is not so important - 10GB is a good start - but logs can get huge :)
-* 1GB/s network adapter better with 2 or more ports + bonding
+* 1GB/s network adapter or better
-* If you have more than 1 network interface + public IPs TURN server can run on same machine but we recommend extra TURN server or use a distributed TURN service
-* 1 TURN server / 4 eduMEET servers (TURN server can have fewer CPUs / cores)

 ## Network
-The bandwidth requirements are quite tunable both on client and server, but server downstream to clients bandwidth will be one of the largest constraints on the system.
+The bandwidth requirements are quite tunable both on client and server, but server DOWNSTREAM to clients bandwidth will be one of the largest constraints on the system.
 If you have 1Gbit on your nodes, the number of users should not exceed ~600 per server node, and this can be run without a problem on a modern 8 core server.
 If you have higher bandwidth per node, the numbers can be scaled up linearly (2Gbit/16core/1200 users).
 Note that this is concurrent users, so if you anticipate ~10000 concurrent users, scale it according to these numbers.
-Real number of concurrent users depends on typical size of rooms(bigger is better), lastN config (lower is better), maxIncomingBitrate config (lower is better), use of simulcast.
+Real number of concurrent users depends on typical size of rooms(bigger rooms are usually more efficient), lastN config (lower is better), maxIncomingBitrate config (lower is better), use of simulcast.

 ## Example calculation
 ### 1 Server